Incontinence is a symptom

 - Diseases such as diabetes, Alzheimer’s disease, multiple sclerosis and Ehlers-Danlos Syndrome

+Fret not!
 Many of the causes of incontinence are fixable – meaning light leakage goes away once the causes are identified and action is taken.
 For example, mothers can take steps to reverse damage done during childbirth by regularly doing pelvic floor exercises to regain pre-birth strength and firmness.

 Other temporary incontinence causes are certain foods, drink and medications.
 In these cases, a simple change in habits may sort out the problem.